 Dr. Goldenberg has been assisting healthcare providers return to work safety for many years.
 He always makes himself available for a free phone consultation to help.
-The first step is to setup a free brief phone consultation [link to appointment button on webpage].
+The first step is to setup a free brief phone consultation.

 What Does the Evaluation Consist of?

-The most healthcare provider evaluations begin with a 90-minute office visit. [link to page with #1 above] Dr. Goldenberg also reviews all documentation available.
+The most healthcare provider evaluations begin with a 90-minute office visit, which includes a comprehensive psychiatric and substance use disorder evaluation.
+Dr. Goldenberg also reviews all documentation available.
 He will request permission to speak with at least two people who can confirm the topics that are discussed in the office.
 Often, this will be a family member/friend and/or a work colleague.
 A drug/alcohol test and blood work are ordered and reviewed.
 With all of this information in hand, Dr. Goldenberg then writes up a comprehensive report which covers all of the topics, areas and questions required by the requesting entity (hospital, licensing board, physician health program (PHP) etc.

 What Are Common Reasons Why A Healthcare Provider Might Need an Evaluation?